KE-Johnston1/visual-port-mapper/README.md

 Visual Port Mapper
+This repository showcases a modular approach to detecting and investigating SSH brute force activity using Python.
+Each tool is designed to be accessible, practical, and easy to extend.

+## Projects in This Repo

+This repository contains modular tools for detecting and investigating SSH brute force activity:

+- **SSH Brute Force Detector**: Parses logs, flags suspicious IPs, and visualizes failed login attempts.
+- **Port Scanner**: Investigates flagged IPs for open services across common ports.
+- **Walkthrough**: Documents the full detection → investigation → response flow.

 A Python-based tool that transforms raw Nmap scan data into clear, visual charts making network insights accessible for both technical and non-technical audiences.

  Features